nestybox/sysbox/docs/design.md

   The system container has no visibility and permissions to access it.

 * The second directory is exposed inside the system container.
-  Sysvisor gives the root user in the system container full access to it (i.e., mounts it read-write as the system container's cgroup root, and changes the ownership on the host to match the system container's root process uid(gid)).
+  Sysboxd gives the root user in the system container full access to it (i.e., mounts it read-write as the system container's cgroup root, and changes the ownership on the host to match the system container's root process uid(gid)).

-* In addition, Sysvisor uses the cgroup namespace to hide the host path for the cgroup root inside the system container.
+* In addition, Sysboxd uses the cgroup namespace to hide the host path for the cgroup root inside the system container.

 ## Read-only paths

-* Sysvisor will honor read-only paths in the system container spec, except when these correspond to paths managed by sysvisor-fs.
+* Sysboxd will honor read-only paths in the system container spec, except when these correspond to paths managed by sysbox-fs.

-  - The rationale is that sysvisor-fs paths are required for system container operation; thus sysvisor-fs decides whether to how to expose the path.
+  - The rationale is that sysbox-fs paths are required for system container operation; thus sysbox-fs decides whether to how to expose the path.

   - This may change in the future as use cases arise.

 ## Masked paths

-* Sysvisor will honor masked paths in the system container spec, except when these correspond to paths managed by sysvisor-fs.
+* Sysboxd will honor masked paths in the system container spec, except when these correspond to paths managed by sysbox-fs.

-  - The rationale is that sysvisor-fs paths are required for system container operation; thus sysvisor-fs decides whether to how to expose the path.
+  - The rationale is that sysbox-fs paths are required for system container operation; thus sysbox-fs decides whether to how to expose the path.

   - This may change in the future as use cases arise.